 surgical removal of all or part of the prostate gland.
 See also prostate.

 also called PSA.
 A protein made by the prostate gland.
 Levels of PSA in the blood often go up in men with prostate cancer as well as other conditions.
-The PSA test is sometimes used to help screen for prostate cancer, but it cannot predict which prostate cancers will grow and cause problems later.
-It is also used to check the results of treatment.
+The PSA test is sometimes used to help screen for prostate cancer, and PSA levels are part of what determine the stage of a prostate cancer.
+The test can also be used to check the results of treatment, to look for possible cancer recurrence, and to help monitor advanced prostate cancer.
 See also prostate.

 also called PAP.
-A blood test, like the prostate-specific antigen (PSA) test, that may be done when looking for evidence of prostate cancer.
-Unlike the PSA test, the PAP test is not useful for prostate cancer screening.
+A substance made by the prostate gland which can be found on a blood test.
+The PAP test is not useful for prostate cancer screening because it can be elevated due to many factors, but the test is sometimes used in men who are known to have prostate cancer.
 (This not the same as the Pap screening test for cervical cancer; for that, see Pap test.)
 See also prostate, prostate-specific antigen, screening.

 also called PIN.
 A condition in which there are changes in how the prostate gland cells look under the microscope.
 The changes are classified as low-grade, meaning that the cells look almost normal, or high-grade, meaning that they look more abnormal.
-The condition is not cancer, but it may lead to the development of cancer.
-High-grade PIN is more likely to become cancer than low-grade PIN.
+The condition is not cancer, but high-grade PIN might lead to the development of cancer in some men.
 See also prostate, atypia.

 the part of the urethra that runs through the prostate.
 See also prostate, urethra.